Rwanda's Marburg fever deaths rise to 11 as its source is still being investigated

 The source remains unclear days later, raising contagion fears in the small central African nation.
 Isolating patients and their contacts is key to stopping the spread of viral hemorrhagic fevers like Marburg.

+German media reports said that concern about the virus led authorities to cordon off two tracks at a railway station where the two people had arrived.
+One was a young medical student who had felt symptoms of the disease and contacted doctors from the train.

+In Rwanda, most of the affected people are healthcare workers across six out of 30 districts in Rwanda.
+Some patients live in districts bordering Congo, Burundi, Uganda and Tanzania, according to the WHO.

-At least 300 people who came into contact with those confirmed to have Marburg have been identified, and an unspecified number of them are now in isolation facilities, according to local health authorities.
+At least 300 people who came into contact with those confirmed to have Marburg have been identified, and an unspecified number of them are now in isolation facilities, according to Rwandan health authorities.

 The U.S. Embassy in Rwanda’s capital of Kigali has urged its staff to work remotely and avoid visiting offices.